statue of St. Peter in front of St. Peter’s Basilica

-This 24 hour Vatican itinerary and pocket guide has you covered.
-This one day itinerary takes you to the top attractions in Vatican City: the Vatican Museums, St. Peter's Square, St. Peter's Basilica, and Castle Sant'Angelo.
+This one day Vatican City itinerary has you covered.
+In 24 hours, this Vatican guide takes you to the top must visit attractions in Vatican City: the Vatican Museums, St. Peter’s Square, St. Peter’s Basilica, and Castle Sant’Angelo.

-You'll find tips for visiting each Vatican attraction, a description of what to see at each attraction, and a primer on how to budget your time.
-I also give you suggestions for where to eat.
+You’ll find useful tips for visiting each Vatican attraction, a description of what to see at each attraction, and a primer on how to budget your time.
+I also give you suggestions for where to eat for lunch and dinner.

 Vatican City is 100 acres.
 The city’s holy buildings are monumental in scale.
 Its lavishly-decorated museums house some of the world’s most celebrated artworks.

-Here's what to see and do in Vatican City in 1 day:
+Here’s are the best things to see see and do in Vatican City in 1 day:

 1. Vatican Museums

 Start your 1 day in Vatican City with a tour of the Vatican Museums.

 The Vatican Museums consist of 26 museums and almost 5 miles of wall space with densely packed displays.
 You could spend days and weeks admiring and discovering all the exhibits.
 Pick up a map when you walk in.

 To help you economize on time and effort, I list below the main things you can’t miss as you walk through the Vatican Museums.